Digital footprint—what exactly is it?

 Having said that, I think that there’s still a lot that needs to be done to raise awareness.
 Because unless we don’t stress upon the severity of the matter, I don’t think young folks, especially students would bother making simple lifestyle changes to conceal their digital footprints.

-To help students stay safe and browse the web anonymously, I have come up with a list of the top 7 tips that can help anyone to conceal their online presence.
+To help students stay safe and browse the web anonymously, I have come up with a list of the top 7 tips that can help anyone to conceal their online presence and increase their internetetsecurite.

 1. Don’t share too much information online